apache/arrow-cookbook/java/source/io.rst

 Reading and writing data
 ========================

-Recipes related to reading and writing data from disk using Apache Arrow.

-Arrow defines two types of binary formats for serializing record batches `IPC <https://arrow.apache.org/docs/java/ipc.html>`_: Streaming format / File or Random Access format
+The `Arrow IPC format <https://arrow.apache.org/docs/java/ipc.html>`_ defines two types of binary formats for serializing Arrow data: the streaming format and the file format (or random access format).

-Arrow vectors can be serialized to disk as the Arrow IPC format.
 Such files can be directly memory-mapped when read.

 .. contents::

 Writing
 =======

-Both libraries writing random access file and streaming format offer the same API
+Both writing file and streaming formats use the same API.

 Writing Random Access Files
 ***************************